DSCKGEC/cleanurge-backend/readme.md

   ├── package-lock.json   stores version of every package used in the project └── readme.md           details and instructions about the project go here
 ```

-## Project roadmap

-> TODO: Features to be updated

-The project currently does the following things.

--   Feature 1
--   Feature 2
--   Feature 3

-See below for our future steps.

--   Feature 1
--   Feature 2
--   Feature 3

 ## Getting started